Conditional graph entropy as an alternating minimization problem: Introduction

-As we have mentioned, this is a so-called alternating minimization problem.
-The point is that if we fix one of the two variables $\qb$ and $\rb$, then there are explicit formulas for the optimal choice of the other variable.
-That is, we will define maps
+As we will see, this is an alternating minimization problem.
+The point is that if we fix one of the two variables $\qb$ and $\rb$, then there are explicit formulas for the optimal choice of the other variable: we will define maps